Under The Andalusian Sun – 8 Incredible Moments

 Photo by Tom Raftery

-The capital of Andalusia, Seville lies beautifully on the banks of Rio Guadalquivi, as one of Spain’s most treasured and interesting destinations.
-Offering a great amount of attractions such as the imposing Cathedral of Seville, the delightful Old Town or the one and only Alcazar (Mudejar Royal Palace), the romantic city of Seville encompasses everything a traveler would expect to find between the Spanish borders.
+The capital of Andalusia, Seville lies beautifully on the banks of Rio Guadalquivir, as one of Spain’s most treasured and interesting destinations.
+Offering a great amount of attractions, such as the imposing Cathedral of Seville, the delightful Old Town or the one-and-only Alcazar (Mudejar Royal Palace), the romantic city of Seville encompasses everything a traveler would expect to find between the Spanish borders.

-Although Seville itself is one of the most beautiful cities in Spain and even in Europe, there’s still much to discover in the surrounding area, so, don’t hesitate to venture beyond the capital’s delights, and to discover the serene La Campina, the North’s wooden hills, the South’s whitewashed towns or the West’s arty Aljarafe.
+Although Seville itself is one of the most beautiful cities in Spain and even in Europe, there’s still much to discover in the surrounding area, so, don’t hesitate to venture beyond the capital’s delights and to discover the serene La Campina, the North’s wooden hills, the South’s whitewashed villages or the West’s arty Aljarafe.

 1. I still have a bit of ground to cover in Andalucia but I have to say that I lost my heart to Cordoba a couple of years back.
 The photo doesn’t do it justice.
 It’s stunning- especially when the Patio Festival is on in May.